RSS affiliates criticise Centre's divestment plans

 We’re totally opposed to privatisation, says BMS

 CK Saji Narayanan, BMS All India president, told TNIE: “We are totally against disinvestment and privatisation of the Public Sector Undertakings.
 We will oppose any government which is into privatisation of several profit-making PSUs.
 The convention to be held at New Delhi on November 15 will chalk out further steps to be taken on this.”
-The senior BMS leader said that the organisation was fighting for the common good of the people of the country and that it had raised its concerns with the RSS leadership including its supreme leader Mohan Bhagwat.

 BMS has its members working in several PSUs and the organisation cannot compromise on its avowed stand against privatisation of profit-making PSUs and hence it is planning a series of agitations against the government.
 The SJM is also against the government and it is primarily focussing its objection against the Regional Comprehensive Economic Partnership (RCEP).